opensearch-project/documentation-website/_automating-workflows/api/delete-workflow.md

 #### Example response

-If the workflow exists, a delete response contains the status of the deletion, where the `result` field is set to `deleted` on success or `not_found` if the workflow does not exist (may have already been deleted):
+If the workflow exists, a delete response contains the status of the deletion, where the `result` field is set to `deleted` on success or `not_found` if the workflow does not exist (it may have already been deleted):

 ```json
 {